Test Code LABSLYME Lyme Antibody Modified 2-Tier with Reflex, Serum

 Patients infected with other members of the B burgdorferi sensu lato complex, including Borrelia garinii, Borrelia afzelii, and Borrelia mayonii will be detected by this assay; however, they cannot be differentiated.

 This test should not be performed as a screening procedure for the general population.
 The predictive value of a positive or negative result depends on the prevalence of analyte (antibodies present to VlsE1 and pepC10 antigens) in a specific population.
-Testing should only be performed when clinical evidence suggests the diagnosis of Borrelia infection or related etiological conditions observed by the physician.
+Testing should only be performed when clinical evidence suggests the diagnosis of Borrelia infection or related etiological conditions observed by the healthcare professional.

 Lyme serology should not be used for treatment monitoring as IgG can remain for years post-resolution of infection.
 Instead, monitoring resolution of symptoms in response to treatment is recommended.